thinkocapo/test-data-automation/README.md

 ![Trends1](img/trends-1.png)

 ## Troubleshooting
-Tests may fail intermittently due to instability of connections/selenium/etc.
+- Tests may fail intermittently due to instability of connections/selenium/etc.
+- Using more threads `-n` means more transactions, so less likely to dip below a Low Traffic threshold (metric alert)